davidosomething/16.davidosomething.com/md/_posts/whitespace-in-vim.md

 vim --version
 ```

-The unofficial one, [sgur/vim-editorconfig], is written in pure VimScript so it
+An unofficial one, [sgur/vim-editorconfig], is written in pure VimScript so it
 is technically slower, but for something so simple it is unnoticable.
 I use
 this one myself.

+There is another, newer unofficial EditorConfig vim plugin written in pure
+VimScript: [dahu/EditorConfig] -- but it is in alpha and the implementation is
+not complete (e.g. does not fully support `trim_trailing_whitespace` and
+`insert_final_newline`).
+I've checked out the source code (as I have for all
+plugins I use) and it's quite well written, so is worth keeping an eye on.

 - [editorconfig/editorconfig-vim] is the official plugin
 - [sgur/vim-editorconfig] is the unofficial one that I use